UmpiresUpdated Saturday January 20, 2018 by Franklin Little League.

 We especially welcome any adults who want to umpire since Little League requires an adult umpire on every diamond where umpires are used.
 As for youth umpires, they should be at least 13 years old.
 We will provide all the training necessary to step onto the field.

-If you are over 18, you must submit one of the following completed forms by February 15, 2017 or within 10 business days of late registration.
+If you are over 18, you must submit one of the following completed forms immediately after registering.
 If submitting the “New Volunteer” form, this must be submitted with a copy of government-issued photo identification (driver’s license, passport, etc.).
 These documents can be submitted in person at the January Information Day, emailed to Background Check Submission, or mailed to Franklin Little League, P.O.
 Box 320301, Franklin Wisconsin 53132.

 What about training on rules and mechanics?

 We’ll teach you the critical rules that you have to know and we’ll show you where to position yourself for an optimal view of the strike zone and plays on the field.
 All first- and second-year umpires are required to attend the District 6 Umpire Training in order to umpire with Franklin Little League.
 This training also qualifies you to work with several other District 6 Little Leagues.
 Dates, times and locations for the training are being finalized and will be announced soon.
 Last year, training ran six weeks on late Sunday afternoons from mid-February to late-March.
 There is no cost to attend the training.
 Umpires must attend the entire training otherwise, you won’t be adequately prepared to step on the diamond and call games.

 Do I need to buy a uniform or equipment?

 No, only if you want to.
 Franklin Little League provides new umpires with an umpire t-shirt and hat, and use of shin guards, balloon protectors, masks, brushes and indicators — so you don’t have to purchase anything to give this a go!